Key takeaways

 Abilify and lab tests

 Abilify has not been reported to interact with lab tests.
-However, if you have any lab tests done during treatment, be sure to tell the healthcare professional that you’re taking Abilify.
+However, if you have any lab tests during treatment, be sure to tell the healthcare professional that you’re taking Abilify.

 Abilify and cannabis or CBD